Kamikouchi-lab/YORU_doc/home.md

 - Windows 10 or later

 ## Hardware
-- Memory: 16 GB or more
+- Memory: 16 GB RAM or more
+- GPU: NVIDIA GPU compatible with the required CUDA version

 ### Development environments
 - OS: Windows 11